-Hydrogen is only free in this state.
-What it means to be "free" is that in this state it can readily bond to free-radicals.
-By doing this free-hydrogen neutralizes free-radicals more efficiently and powerfully than anything else.
-In this state hydrogen is considered an antioxidant, but unlike any other antioxidant.
+Hydrogen is only free in the state where it's bonded to itself.
+What it means to be "free" is that it can readily bond to free-radicals.
+By doing this, free-hydrogen neutralizes free-radicals more efficiently and powerfully than anything else.
+When hydrogen is bonded to itself, it's considered an antioxidant, but unlike any other antioxidant.
 Other antioxidants will lose their free electron and then could then potentially become harmful to the body if not eliminated quickly.
 Hydrogen is so small and light that it simply evaporates once the electron has been donated.
 In this way hydrogen has been found to be like a miracle molecule.
 It fights diseases like crazy, but causes zero bad side-effects.

 Molecular hydrogen has been studied in both animal and human studies for many years.
 Research in just in the past decade indicates that about every single organ in the body and nearly every major disease has been found to benefit from it.